10 No Fail Activities for People with Dementia

 A memory or rummage box can help your older adult feel connected to their past career and previous hobbies.

-Get any kind of box and fill it with things they would have used at work, copies of photos and non-important keepsakes, or objects from hobbies.
+Get any box and fill it with things they would have used at work, copies of photos, and non-important keepsakes, or objects from hobbies.

 For example, for a former office worker, create a box that reminds them of their career.
-Include paper clips, pencils, erasers, paper, letters (junk mail), a calculator, file folders, notepads, etc. in the box.
+In the box, include paper clips, pencils, erasers, paper, letters (junk mail), a calculator, file folders, notepads, etc..

-Someone who enjoyed cooking or baking might enjoy measuring spoons, a whisk, a spatula, and other related items.
+Someone who enjoys cooking or baking might enjoy measuring spoons, a whisk, a spatula, and other related items.

-This can work for any type of job or hobby, just be creative about finding objects that will be safe to handle.
+This can work for any job or hobby; just be creative about finding objects that are safe to handle.

 3) Untie knots

-Find our buy a length of medium-thickness rope from the local hardware store.
+Find our medium-thickness rope at the local hardware store.
 Loosely tie a few simple knots and ask your older adult to help you untie them.

 4) Thread pasta with yarn or string

-Get some dry pasta with big holes and some thick yarn or regular string.
+Get dry pasta with big holes and thick yarn or regular string.
 Make a “needle” by taping around the end of the string, making it longer than the piece of pasta.

 Have your older adult string the pasta using their “needle” and thread.